FAQs

 Q. How do campers get to and from camp?

 A. Campers can come to camp by car, flight to Greenbrier Valley Airport in Lewisburg, WV, or flight to Dulles International Airport, outside of Washington, DC.
-Amtrak may also provide transportation to Alderson, WV.
+The Amtrak train may also provide transportation to Alderson, WV.
 The train station is two miles from camp (check for age minimums for passengers).
-There is a $135.00 fee for the Dulles pick-up and transportation to camp, and there is a $100.00 fee for transportation to Dulles for flights home from camp.
+There is a $135.00 fee for the Dulles pick-up – this includes pick up from the airport, a place to stay near the airport for the night, meals, and transportation to camp the next day.
+There is a $100.00 fee for transportation to Dulles for flights home from camp.
 Remember, campers who are traveling to camp through Dulles International Airport should arrive the day before the opening day of the session they are attending.
 And for travel home via Dulles, campers’ flights should depart after 3:30 p.m. on the last day of the camper’s session, allowing us time to get them to the airport and through security.
-Travel instructions will be mailed to each family in mid-April.
+Travel instructions will be sent to each family in mid-April.

 Q. What about camper spending money?